By Helen Cooke, disability consultant and director of MyPlus Students' Club.

-Mitigating circumstance may be referred to as an extenuating circumstance, or viewed as a justification for not matching the minimum requirements expected by the employer.
 If you have a disability, you may have a genuine reason which prevented you from, for example, achieving certain UCAS points or gaining relevant work experience.
 These are termed mitigating circumstances and you may wish an employer to take them into account if you are concerned that you will otherwise be rejected.

 While one concern may be that stating mitigating circumstances is akin to a ‘sob story’ and will be viewed negatively by an employer, the fact is employers recognise that some individuals have very real and genuine reasons why they do not meet the minimum requirements for a role.
 In these cases, employers are keen to take mitigating circumstances into consideration as they recognise that they may otherwise be rejecting talented individuals.

 If you have genuine mitigating circumstances you will need to find a way of informing an employer.
 An effective way to do this is to write a short paragraph that objectively explains the mitigating circumstance, why it occurred, what has happened since and anything else you could potentially include to demonstrate that your application is worth a second look.
 You do not want anyone to feel sorry for you; you just wish them to recognise that you are potentially a suitable candidate despite not meeting their minimum requirements.